brunoluiz/go-lab/docs/golang-guidelines.md

 - Always inject dependencies via constructors, even for things such as loggers.
 - When input arguments are not used, replace the name with `_`, for example `(_ context.Context, input Bla)`
 - Never use `reflect.DeepEqual`, instead use `github.com/google/go-cmp`
+- When `go build` is trigged, always delete after finishing any tests

 ## Error handling